Fever to Tell: Recording and production

-Musical style
+Music and lyrics

-According to Paste, Fever to Tell was representative of the early-2000s' garage rock revival, while Dan Epstein from Rolling Stone called the record an "NYC art-punk landmark".
+According to Paste, Fever to Tell was representative of the 2000s garage rock revival, while Dan Epstein from Rolling Stone called the record an "NYC art-punk landmark".
 Its music was also described as "ecstatic dance punk", by Alex Denney of The Guardian.
 Journalist Jon Pareles of The New York Times said that the band "are closer to Siouxsie and the Banshees (but with a grin) and Led Zeppelin (but with estrogen) than to the blues".
 The slow closing track "Modern Romance" was compared to a Velvet Underground drone.
 Music historian Nick Kent compared Karen O's singing style to Lydia Lunch and PJ Harvey.
 Kent also described the record as musically "Siouxsie Sioux jamming with Led Zeppelin".
 Journalist Alexis Petridis remarked that "Y Control" was based on a riff from art-rockers Big Black, then transformed into spacey new-wave pop.

-Marketing and sales
+Release and reception

 Fever to Tell was released on May 3, 2003, by Interscope Records.
 It debuted at number 67 on the Billboard 200 in the week of May 17.
 To promote the album, "Date with the Night" and "Pin" were released as the first two singles.
 Interscope wanted to release "Maps" earlier but the band's resistance delayed it until February 2004, when the album had sold only 124,000 copies.
 The single became a hit on MTV and rock radio, charting at number nine on Billboard's Hot Modern Rock Tracks, and its success helped triple sales of the album.
 In March 2009, the album reached sales of more than one million copies worldwide.
 As of March 2013, Fever to Tell had sold 640,000 copies in United States.